Skip to content

 I’ve been a children’s ghostwriter and rewriter (book doctor) for many years.

-Now and then, though, I’ll get someone who comes to me for help, but they want to write the book themselves.
+Now and then, though, I’ll get people who come to me for help but want to write the book themselves.

 This is great.
 I encourage wannabe authors to go for it.

-The reason is that they don’t take the time to at least learn the basics of writing.
+The reason is that they don’t take the time to learn the basics of writing.
 They have no idea about story structure, plot, themes, memorable characters, basic writing elements, and so on.

 So …

-I decided to offer children’s writing coaching for those who want to write their own children’s stories, but don’t know how or aren’t sure how to go about it, or don’t have the confidence to go it alone and need some hand-holding.
+I decided to offer children’s writing coaching for those who want to write their own children’s stories but don’t know how, aren’t sure how to go about it, or don’t have the confidence to go it alone and need some hand-holding.

-If you think you can just jump in, there’s nothing to it, I created a checklist for you to ponder over.
+If you think you can just jump in, thinking there’s nothing to it, I’ve created a checklist for you to ponder over.

-It’s also a list for those wannabe authors who aren’t quite sure if they should go it alone or take the plunge with some help.
+It’s also a list for wannabe authors who aren’t quite sure whether to go it alone or take the plunge with some help.

 Here is the checklist with twenty-five questions that will help you determine if you’re ready and able to write a children’s story on your own: